Where should you begin with writing the perfect CV? Follow our top tips to get seen by your employer and land the job.

 Use your CV to reflect your personality and make a stellar first impression.
 Here are three presentation tips your CV needs:

-Font: Stick to professional colours, fonts and easy-to-read sentences.
+Stick to professional colours, fonts and easy-to-read sentences.
 Recruiters get through hundreds of CVs every day, so make sure yours is clear and easy to skim-read.
 Include headings and subheadings to make it easier for the recruiter to understand your expertise at a glance.

-Eliminate the fluff: Your CV should be one to two pages long.
+Your CV should be one to two pages long.
 Avoid unnecessary personal details and irrelevant work experience.
 Show you know what the job requires and that you have the skills to match those requirements.

 PS You should also send the document to yourself to make sure the format stays the same when it reaches the recruiter.